Closed manifolds with transcendental L2-Betti numbers: Introduction

 We also discuss more about the question which $L^2$-Betti numbers can (by modifications of the construction) be obtained using finitely presented groups.

 Lukasz Grabowski \cite{grabowski10:_turin_machin_dynam_system_and_atiyah_probl} has independently and simultaneously, using an approach which implements Turing machines directly in the integral group ring of a suitable recursively presented group, arrived at results similar to ours.
+Using yet another strategy, Franz Lehner and Stephan Wagner \cite{lehner:_free_lampl_group_and_quest_of_atiyah} manage in a clever way to calculate explicitly the $L^2$-dimension of the kernel of the usual graph Laplacian (as in \cite{MR1934693}), but for wreath products of finite groups with non-abelian free groups, and find non-rational algebraic numbers among the values---giving yet another interesting example.

 \textbf{Acknowledgements}.
 The results of this paper were obtained during the Trimester Program on Rigidity at the Hausdorff Institute of Mathematics, Bonn.
-The authors thanks HIM for the stimulating atmosphere and the generous support to be able to participate in this program.
+The authors thank HIM for the stimulating atmosphere and the generous support to be able to participate in this program.
 The authors also thank Tim Austin for fruitful discussions.